-This online seminar will highlight recent advances in the use of next-generation sequencing to detect drug-resistant mutations in patients with HIV or HCV.
+This online seminar will highlight recent advances in the use of next-generation sequencing to detect drug resistance mutations in patients with HIV or HCV.

 Sanger sequencing and PCR have been the standard molecular methods in clinical diagnostics for decades, but NGS is now swiftly becoming a routine method in different areas of clinical diagnostics, including treatment management for viral diseases.